This article outlines our social learning feature and how it can benefit your learning program.

 Activate through the Creator tool

-With Social Learning enabled, the option to activate it on a slide-by-slide basis is available from within the authoring tool.
+With Social Learning enabled, the option to activate it on a slide-by-slide basis is available from within the creator tool.
 Social Learning sits within a lesson on a slide.
-This allows comments to be associated with a certain idea within the lesson and encourage the flow of discussion.
+This allows comments to be associated with a certain idea within the lesson and encourages the flow of discussion.

 Admins can set an optional maximum length for each comment.
-If comments have already been submitted, they will not appear in the authoring tool, they will be available for viewing in the ‘Social Learning’ section of the ‘Peer Learning’ tab.
+If comments have already been submitted, they will not appear in the creator tool, they will be available for viewing in the ‘Social Learning’ section of the ‘Peer Learning’ tab.

 When there are new comments on a slide that a learner has engaged with, they receive push notifications to keep them in the loop.
 Learners can jump straight back in and respond to their peers, adding rich contextual value and real insights to lessons.
 Learners can also like each other's comments, rewarding anyone who makes a valuable contribution to the group.

 Alongside the menu, a chat message icon shows the number of comments on this slide and provides access to the socialization component.
 This feature will only show when it’s available based on configuration and context.
 For example, it wouldn’t be available in SCORM exports or for lessons embedded on external sites.

 Let the discussions begin